 With multi-store usage, you can connect multiple stores to your Dotdigital account.
 If you have regional stores with the same branding, but regional differences, such as language, price, or currency, then this is a great option for you.
-It’s also great if you want to have all your stores connected to one account, where you can run your marketing from one place and do reporting across all your stores consistently.
+It’s also useful if you want to have all your stores connected to one account, so you can run your marketing from one place and do reporting across all your stores consistently.

 Connecting your store